HakuryuuDom/vintage-sp/README.md

 **What about PvP, does it work with no affairs?**

 Oh, of course.
-It works perfectly well for PvP if you type '/8 sp off' in chat. **The answer is and always will be no. Stop using SP for PvP purposes.**
+It works perfectly well for PvP if you type `/8 sp off` in chat. **The answer is and always will be no. Stop using SP for PvP purposes.**

 **Notes:**